dorukuzucu/chest_x_ray_corona_detection/README.md

   - Github repo is public so you can directly download our repo using notebook file.
   - ipynb file imports all the source code from our github repo.
 After downloading, you can execute it.
   - Do not forget to change dataset paths in ipynb file.
   - We have added sample data for each class just in case.
-You can import them from downloaded git repository.
+You can import them from downloaded git repository.("TRAIN" and "TEST" folders.)

   Members:
   1) Doruk Beren Kuzucu - 504191348 - dorukuzucu@gmail.com, kuzucud@itu.edu.tr